SWAT Kats: The Radical Squadron: Home media

 In July 1995, Hanna-Barbera (through Turner Home Entertainment) released three VHS collections with two select episodes on each.
-These releases also included some of the "Secret Files of SWAT Kats" clips that ended each episode in original airings.
-In October 27, 1998, Hanna-Barbera (through Warner Home Video) released a VHS with eight selected episodes on each.
-The VHS released was titled:
+These releases also included some of the "Secret Files of SWAT Kats" clips that ended each episode in original airings and an episode of Space Ghost at the beginning.

-"Deadly Dr. Viper" - featuring "Destructive Nature" and "Katastrophe".
+"Deadly Dr. Viper" – featuring "Destructive Nature" and "Katastrophe".

-"Strike of Dark Kat" - featuring "The Wrath of Dark Kat" and "Night of Dark Kat".
+"Strike of Dark Kat" – featuring "The Wrath of Dark Kat" and "Night of Dark Kat".

-"Metallikats Attack" - featuring "The Metallikats" and "Metal Urgency".
+"Metallikats Attack" – featuring "The Metallikats" and "Metal Urgency".

-"The Kat Chronicles" - featuring "Bride of the Pastmaster", "The Ci-Kat-A", "A Bright and Shiny Future", "Mutation City", "When Strikes Mutilor", "Caverns Of Horror", "The Dark Side Of The SWAT Kats" and "Unlikely Alloys".
-Plus a bonus music video "Eye Of The Tiger" by Survivor at the end of the video.

-On December 14, 2010, Warner Archive released SWAT Kats: The Radical Squadron- The Complete Series Collection on DVD in region 1, as part of their Hanna–Barbera Classics Collection.
-This is a Manufacture-on-Demand (MOD) release, available exclusively through Warner's online store and Amazon.com.
+On December 14, 2010, the complete series was released on DVD via Warner Archive.
 The episodes themselves are not remastered, and the DVDs contain no extras or bonus features, although three scenes that were originally cut from the show were restored for the DVD.
 However, Warner Bros. put the end credits for the episodes in the wrong order, meaning voice actors either were not credited for episodes they were in, or were credited for ones where they did not appear.
 Only a few episodes had their proper end credits intact.
 On March 3, 2011, Warner Bros. removed SWAT Kats from its DVD page.
 On January 19, 2012, Warner Archive re-released the SWAT Kats set with the end credits corrected.